cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 ### Run tests in supported platforms

-Before each release the following tests will need to be performed:
+Before each release the following steps need to be performed:

-- On *each* platform we support (macOS, RHEL 7/8, Windows), follow the instructions provided under [Running tests outside of a containerized environment](#running-tests-outside-of-a-containerized-environment).
+- Run tests against macOS and Windows environments.
+Follow the instructions provided under [Running tests outside of a containerized environment](#running-tests-outside-of-a-containerized-environment) for a detailed explanation on how to do this.
+The project's automation provides full test automation for RHEL 7/8 so tests do not need to be run again.

+- Backwards compatibility - deploy Conjur Enterprise v5.6.3 and OSS v1.2.0 servers and
+  [run the integration test](#running-tests-outside-of-a-containerized) from *each* supported platform.

-- Run the integration tests against the following different Conjur server environments from any platform you choose:
+- Run the integration tests against the following different Conjur server environments from *any* platform you choose:

   1. An environment configured with a CA-signed certificate (can be configured at the Load Balancer level)